hmchen47/Programming/WebDev/Frontend-W3C/5-JavaScript/04c-StructureData.md

 #### Suggested topics

-+ Did you now that modern JavaScript's classes are just "a syntactic sugar"?
++ Did you know that modern JavaScript's classes are just "a syntactic sugar"?
 In fact they are equivalent to constructor functions from ES5...
 + There are two sorts of object-oriented languages: class-based languages and prototype-based languages.
 JavaScript is a prototype-based language.
 In this introductory course, we managed to avoid this term!
-Without getting into too much details, you might be curious about prototypes and maybe read some Web pages related to those. <br>
+Without getting into too much details, you might be curious about prototypes and maybe read some Web pages related to those.

   And yes, ES6 classes are not "real classes"...
 They are meant to make developers' lives easier, i.e., for the developers who already know a class-based language such as Java, C#, etc.

 #### Optional projects